tgroshon/amplify2terraform/README.md

 # amplify2terraform

-This repo is a proof-of-concept for replacing Amplify CLI & Console with Terraform (and serverless for Lambda functions)
+This repo is a proof-of-concept for using Amplify client libraries with Terraform (and serverless for Lambda functions) rather than Amplify CLI and Console.

 See my blog for an explanation of _why_: https://tommygroshong.com/posts/appsync-cognito-cloudfront/